Where should I travel? How to choose a destination

 This list of the 8 worst countries for black people to visit was an eye-opener for me; having enjoyed visiting many of the places it lists, I became more acutely aware of the privilege I’ve enjoyed due to my white skin.

-Do you have any advice to add about how to choose a destination?
-How do you choose?
-And do you have any places to add to my list of “easy” countries to visit?
+How do you choose a destination?
+Do you have any places to add to my list of “easy” countries to visit?
+Where will go on your next big trip?
 Please add a comment below!

 If you liked this article, please share it!
 The image below is formatted for Pinterest.